vrdc90/HadolintIntellij/README.md

 # Hadolint Plugin for IntelliJ

 This is an IntelliJ plugin that integrates **Hadolint**, a Dockerfile linter, into your IDE.
+This plugin is not officially related to the Hadolint project.

 Before using the plugin, you need to install Hadolint on your machine.
 Here's how to set it up:

 ---